Search

 Nickel-based alloys are part of the super alloy family, also known as high-performance alloys.
 As well as being highly resistant to corrosion and oxidation these alloys are harder and stronger and corrosion resistant at higher temperatures making them a great option for welding applications.
 Some alloys lose corrosion resistant when you raise the temperature, nickel-based alloys do not.
 They also have great ductility and can be easily fabricated.

 Signicast offers everything from 400 stainless steel to aluminum.
 We are committed to giving you the very best performing part at the lowest total cost.
-Contact our team today to discover our capabilities so that you never have to compromise when it comes to an investment casting manufacturer, again.

 Did You Know?